babarrett/g80-9009/method-4-keyboard-to-breakout-box.md

 * Using kmd3.
 Quick demo, types on computer.
 Includes Set-up and macro definition.
 Cherry G80-9039HAAUS / Reuters AK124.
 2 cables coming off the rear:
-    a) 15? pin D connector to another 15 pin D, attached to the keyboard at about the F5 and F6 key area.
-Also joining that second D connecter is a thick, black cable coming from a black "brick".
+    a) 15? pin D connector to another 15 pin D, attached to the keyboard at about theater is a thick, black cable coming from a black "brick".
 (Power supply??)
 Labeled with a paper sticker saying "REUTERS EQUIPMENT."
 This seems likely where the keyboard is being powered from.
     b) Thin cable DB-9 likely, adjacent to 1st cable.
 Enters the keyboard at approximately